billyswitzer/dataexpert-v4-capstone-project/README.md

 - [Superset](https://superset.apache.org/)
 - [AWS Glue](https://aws.amazon.com/glue/)

 As part of the DataExpert.io course, students are provided access to an Iceberg data lake run by Starburst, as well as to an AWS Glue account for running Spark jobs, making these natural choices for the initial version of the project.
-Iceberg is a natural choice for storing batch data as most tables are stored in Parquet format, utilizing run-length-encoding compression.
+Iceberg is a natural choice for storing batch data as tables are stored in Parquet format by default, utilizing run-length-encoding compression.
 I considered having the dashboard source hosted in Postgres, but as a proof-of-concept Iceberg is fully functional.
 Once the project incorporates actual streaming data I will likely move the dashboard source to Apache Druid to take advantage of its lower latency.

 Airflow and PySpark are industry standards for pipeline orchestration and batch processing, respectively.
-After encountering difficulties linking a websocket to Spark Streaming and Flink, I elected to move to a microbatch process to pull in data during the day.
+After encountering difficulties linking a websocket both to Spark Streaming and Flink, I elected to move to a microbatch process to pull in data during the day.
 This process runs on a loop, updating each stock roughly every 4 minutes.
 As Spark does not provide much of an advantage with repeated API calls, and as it has a significant overhead in terms of memory and compute, I elected to use the Requests library in Python to handle the microbatch process.
 Spark does handle the final table update, but the API responses are stored in a list before briefly being converted to a pandas dataframe and finally to a PySpark dataframe for the final update.

 I initially planned to use Tableau for the dashboard.
 Unfortunately in order to build a new Dashboard connected to a database (rather than a flat file) Tableau requires a [Creator](https://www.tableau.com/products/tableau#plans-pricing) license, which costs $900/year.
 For this reason I elected to use Apache Superset, which is open source.

 ## Metrics
+The initial metrics chosen for the project are below, although only the three percentage metrics are shown on the dashboard at this time.

 | Metric Name		| Metric Derivation		| Description	|
 |:-------------	|:---------	|:-----------------	|
 | m_price_change_last_day	| current_price - close_price_last_day	| Absolute price change compared with the previous day (USD)	|